dotnet/docs-maui/docs/user-interface/controls/listview.md

 The appearance of each item in a `ListView` is defined by a `DataTemplate`, and the `DataTemplate` must reference a `Cell` class to display items.
 Each cell represents an item of data in the `ListView`. .NET MAUI includes the following built-in cells:

-- A `TextCell` displays primary and secondary text on separate lines.
+- `TextCell`, which displays primary and secondary text on separate lines.
-- An `ImageCell` displays an image with primary and secondary text on separate lines.
+- `ImageCell`, which displays an image with primary and secondary text on separate lines.
-- A `SwitchCell` displays text and a switch that can be switched on or off.
+- `SwitchCell`, which displays text and a switch that can be switched on or off.
-- An `EntryCell` displays text that is editable.
+- `EntryCell`, which displays a label and text that's editable.
-- A `ViewCell` is a custom cell whose appearance is defined by a `View`.
+- `ViewCell`, which is a custom cell whose appearance is defined by a `View`.
 This cell type should be used when you want to fully define the appearance of each item in a `ListView`.

 Typically, `SwitchCell` and `EntryCell` will only be used in a `TableView` and won't be used in a `ListView`.
 For more information about `SwitchCell` and `EntryCell`, see [TableView](tableview.md).